Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection

 \subsection{Final Fix: Cross-validated Exponential Mechanism}

-The failure of asymptotic normality for the statistic in \eqref{eq:simple-cv-sum} is indeed a profound consequence of the asymptotic behavior of cross-validation-type statistics.
-The recent works in the cross-validation literature \cite{austern2020,kissel2023blackbox} establish asymptotic normality for cross-validated risks under various ``stability conditions''.
-In our context, it requires the quantity $X_{i,\hat s_{-r}^{(-i)}}$ to have a distortion much smaller than $1/\sqrt{n}$ when one entry in the leave-$i$-out sample $\{X_j:j\neq i\}$ is replaced by an IID copy.
-This property does not hold for $X_{i,\hat s_{-r}^{(-i)}}$ since a change of a single sample point may result in $\hat s_{-r}^{(-i)}$ being changed to a completely different value.
-So there is a non-trivial chance that a single perturbation in the input data would result in a constant level change in $X_{i, \hat s_{-r}^{(-i)}}$.
+The failure of asymptotic normality for the statistic in \eqref{eq:simple-cv-sum} is related to the perplexed distribution of general cross-validation-type statistics.
+Some recent work in the cross-validation literature imposed various ``stability conditions'' that are crucial to establishing asymptotic normality for cross-validated risks \citep{austern2020,kissel2023blackbox}.
+Roughly speaking, these sufficient conditions require the quantity $X_{i,\hat s_r^{(-i)}}$ to have a distortion in $L_2$ norm being much smaller than $1/\sqrt{n}$ when one sample in $\{X_j:j\neq i\}$ is replaced by an IID copy.
+This is not the case since a change of a single sample point may result in $\hat s_r^{(-i)}$ changing to a completely different value.
+Particularly, this can occur with a probability proportional to $1/\sqrt{n}$, and lead to a constant level change in $X_{i, \hat s_r^{(-i)}}$.